haakon8855/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-My solutions to Advent of Code
+This repo contains my solutions to Advent of Code in Python.